gitlabhq/gitlabhq/doc/topics/autodevops/index.md

 to serve anything at the root page, or is configured to run on a specific port *other* than 5000, this check fails.

-If it fails, you should see these failures within the events for the relevant Kubernetes namespace.
+If it fails, you should see these failures in the events for the relevant Kubernetes namespace.
 These events look like the following example:

 ```plaintext